Dianne Rodger

 2021 Co-Supervisor Disruptive Bodies in Discursive Spaces: Radical Fat Acceptance and Fat Bodies on Instagram Doctor of Philosophy Doctorate Part Time Ms Tarmia Klass

 2021 Co-Supervisor Towards a cashless economy: Exploring the concept of economic democracy through cashless monetary instruments in the lives of Adelaide's elderly during COVID-19.
-Doctor of Philosophy Doctorate Full Time Ms Seenying Lau Meaney
+Doctor of Philosophy Doctorate Part Time Ms Seenying Lau Meaney

 • Past Higher Degree by Research Supervision (University of Adelaide)